latham-technology/priceco-web/content/privacy-policy.md

 When you sign up for our loyalty program, we may collect the following information:

 -   **Personal Identifiers:** Full name, email address, phone number, and physical address.
--   **Loyalty Program Activity:** Purchase history, rewards earned, and preferences related to our products and services.

 ### 2. How We Use Your Information